Re-Activating Senders & Receivers

 IS-05 aims to provide a defined core set of parameters for each supported transport type.
 These parameters are based upon the standard(s) which define the transport type.

-In some cases it is necessary to advertise and accept additional parameters in order to make a connection, for example where an external specification extends an existing transport type in order to fulfil its own requirements.
-In such cases, IS-05 provides the capability to define additional transport parameters which use the prefix
+In some cases it may be necessary to advertise and accept additional parameters in order to make a connection, for example where an external specification extends an existing transport type in order to fulfil its own requirements.
+Where this is necessary, IS-05 provides the capability to define additional transport paramaters which use the prefix

 ext_.
 These transport parameters are governed by the same constraints structure as any other parameter, but are intended to make IS-05 more extensible for these use cases.